Consistent subsectors of maximal supergravity and wrapped M5-branes: supergravity and its consistent subsectors

 \subsection{Consistent subsectors: dynamics}

 In ungauged supergravity, the $G_S$-invariant truncation specified in section \ref{sec:4DSugraCTKin} is automatically consistent at the level of the field equations.
 In the gauged case, however, consistency could be obstructed by the embedding tensor.
-Indeed, we find that further linear constraints, on top of the $\cN=8$ linear and quadratic constraints, (\ref{eq:LinearConst}), (\ref{eq:LieAlg}), must be imposed on combinations of the embedding tensor and $G_S$-invariant tensors for the truncation to go through consistently in gauged supergravity at the level of the field equations.
-More concretely, the following consistency constraints, linear in the embedding tensor,
+Indeed, we find that further constraints, on top of the $\cN=8$ linear and quadratic constraints, (\ref{eq:LinearConst}), (\ref{eq:LieAlg}), must be imposed on combinations of the embedding tensor and $G_S$-invariant tensors for the truncation to go through consistently in gauged supergravity at the level of the field equations.
+More concretely, for all $a = 1 , \ldots , \textrm{dim} \, G_S$, the following consistency constraints, linear